“Can you dye your hair with product in it” Well, that would depend on the result you hope to get.

 Something to keep in mind is that lemon juice can lighten your hair color and would not be the best solution for those with color-treated hair.

-Once again, those with color-treated hair should use only color-treated clarifying shampoo to get rid of product buildup in their hair.
+Once again, those with color-treated hair should use an only color-treated clarifying shampoo to get rid of product buildup in their hair.

 - Wash your hair with shampoo as usual